 - Number of remedial or basic skills courses taken

 - GPA in these courses

-The study found that students that performed better on high school achievement tests also performed well academically their first year of community college.
-Success in this case was defined as more students taking transferrable classes rather than remedial courses.
+The study found that students that performed better on high school achievement tests also performed well academically during their first year of community college.
+Success, in this case, was defined as more students taking transferrable classes rather than remedial courses.
 The high school test scores did not appear to be an accurate predictor of GPA in either type of class.

 Racial Differences Source of Concern

 Results were consistent across racial lines as well, although researchers did make a troubling find in this area.
 Hispanic and African-American students took fewer transferrable classes at community colleges